thesofproject/sof-docs/architectures/index.rst

 Architecture & System Design
 ############################

-Sound Open Firmware (SOF) is designed to run across diverse hardware architectures and is not coupled to any specific DSP or host processor.
-The architecture is strictly modular: silicon-specific and platform-specific implementations reside in partitioned directories, exposing generic, standardized APIs to the core framework.
+Sound Open Firmware (SOF) is built upon the **Zephyr RTOS** and is designed to run across diverse hardware architectures without being coupled to any specific DSP or host processor.
+SOF is architected to run on any architecture and SoC supported by Zephyr—spanning Tensilica Xtensa, ARM Cortex-M, and RISC-V targets.
+The architecture is strictly modular: silicon-specific and platform-specific implementations reside in partitioned directories and Zephyr device drivers, exposing generic, standardized APIs to the core framework.

 System & Software Architecture
 ******************************